Berkmann18/NoNoMachine/README.md

 ```
 ## Note
-This package is originally intended to be used by only RHUL students/staff.
+This package is originally intended to be used by only RHUL CIM students/staff, so if you're not a CompSci/InfoSec/Maths RHUL student and don't get it work, then it's _normal_.